-In the previous section we have parsed some inputs and confirmed their vailidity by a successful parse and we received the length of the parsed input.
-An important question remains, how do we extract information from the input?
-When a parse is successful, the basic parsers synthesize the value they encountered which I am going to call their attribute.
+In the previous section we have parsed some inputs and confirmed their validity by a successful parse, receiving the length of the parsed input.
+An important question remains: how do we extract information from the input?
+When a parse is successful, the basic parsers synthesize the value they encountered, which I am going to call their attributes.
 These attributes can be extracted using LPEG's capture operations.

 The simplest capture operation is lpeg.C(patt) which simply returns the match of patt.
-Here we parse a strip of only lowercase letters and print the result.
+Here we parse a sequence of only lowercase letters and print the result.

+local rule = C(R"az"^1) print(rule:match"pizza") -- pizza

+Another, very powerful, capture is the table capture lpeg.Ct(patt) which returns a table with all captures from patt.
+This allows us to write a simple parser for comma-separated values (CSV) in only three lines:

 '''

-local rule = C(R"az"^1)

-print(rule:match"pizza") -- pizza

-'''

-Another, very powerful capture is the table capture lpeg.Ct(patt) which returns a table with all captures from patt.
-This allows us to write a very simple parser for comma separated values (CSV) in only three lines.

-'''

 local cell = C((1 - P"," - P"\n")^0)

 local row = Ct(cell (P"," cell)^0)

 local csv = Ct(row (P"\n" row)^0)

-local t = csv:match[[a,b,c

-d,e,f

-g,,h]]

 '''

+'''

+local t = csv:match[[

+'''

+a,b,c d,e,f g,,h]]
-The variable t now holds the table representing

-the CSV file and we can access the elements by t[<row>] [<column>], e.g. to access the "e" in the middle of the table we can use t[2][2].
+The variable t now holds the table representing the CSV file and we can access the elements by t[<row>][<column>], e.g. to access the "e" in the middle of the table we can use t[2][2].

-There are two more captures which I think are worth mentioning, the grouping capture and the folding capture.
+There are two more captures we need to see, the grouping capture and the folding capture.
 The grouping capture lpeg.Cg(patt [, name]) groups the values produced by patt, optionally tagged with name.
-The grouping capture is mostly used in conjunction with the folding capture lpeg.Cf(patt, func) which folds the captures from patt with the functions func.
+The grouping capture is mostly used in conjunction with the folding capture lpeg.Cf(patt, func) which folds the captures from patt with the function func.
 The most common application is parsing of key-value lists.
 The key and the value are captured independently at first but are then grouped together.
 Finally they are folded together with an empty table capture.

 '''

 local key = C(R"az"^1)

 local val = C(R"09"^1)

-local kv = Cg(key P":" val) P","^-1 local kvlist = Cf(Ct"" kv^0, rawset)
+local kv = Cg(key P":" val) P","^-1

+local kvlist = Cf(Ct"" kv^0, rawset)

+'''

-kvlist:match"foo:1,bar:2" '''
+kvlist:match"foo:1,bar:2"

-9 Actually useful parsers
+9 More useful parsers

-Now that we know how to parse input and extract data, we can go ahead and start constructing parsers that are acutally useful.
-We will now construct a parser for floating point numbers.
+Now that we know how to parse input and extract data, we can start constructing parsers that are more useful.
+We will next write a parser for floating point numbers.
 The parser presented here has some limitations.
 It doesn't handle an integer part that only contains a sign, i.e. -.1 will not parse.
 It also doesn't handle hexadecimal, octal, or binary literals.
-This is left as an exercise to the reader.
-To construct a possible grammar for floating point numbers, let's take a look at what they look like.
+(Consider these to be left as exercises to the reader.)

+With these limitations in mind, let's take a look at what floating point numbers look like: